-All across Jacksonville and the First Coast, restaurants pride themselves on serving up fresh Mayport shrimp.
+All across Jacksonville and the First Coast, restaurants pride themselves in serving up fresh Mayport shrimp.
 This isn’t a particular species of shrimp; the designation “Mayport shrimp” refers to shrimp caught wild and unloaded in the Jacksonville area, especially the historic fishing village of Mayport.

 The Dying Breed, a shrimp boat in Mayport.

 First Coast waters are a very fertile breeding region for shrimp, and the crustaceans have been part of the local diet for thousands of years, dating back to the area’s original Native American inhabitants.
 What’s less appreciated is that the First Coast, in particular Fernandina, is the birthplace of modern shrimping.
 In the early 20th century, Fernandina shrimpers were the first to use motorboats instead of rowboats.
 They also adapted the New England otter trawl net to catch shrimp, creating the net that remains the industry standard today.
-Mayport especially became a thriving center, with many docks and local companies that distributed fresh catch across the region.
+Mayport especially became a thriving center, with many docks and local companies who distributed fresh catch across the region.

 Local shrimping has declined since the 1990s due to loss of dock space and the influx of imported factory-farmed shrimp, locally known as “trash.”
 However, a number of local shrimpers persevere in local waters, and long-term plans call for rebuilding Mayport’s docks and strengthening the local shrimping and fishing industries.

 A garlic crab tray from Zebo’s Crab Shack, one of many crab shacks and eateries in Jacksonville.
 Photo by Ennis Davis.